SimaoNunes/DPAS/README.md

 Each error code sent by the server is translated into an exception client side.

-Error Code                     Exception
--1                             UserNotRegistered
+- -1 -> UserNotRegistered
--2                             AlreadyRegistered
+- -2 -> AlreadyRegistered
--3                             InvalidPublicKey
+- -3 -> InvalidPublicKey
--4                             MessageTooBig
+- -4 -> MessageTooBig
--5                             InvalidAnnouncement
+- -5 -> InvalidAnnouncement
--6                             InvalidPostsNumber
+- -6 -> InvalidPostsNumber
--7                             UnknownPublicKey
+- -7 -> UnknownPublicKey
--8                             ErrorReadingFile
+- -8 -> ErrorReadingFile
--9                             ErrorWrittingFile
+- -9 -> ErrorWrittingFile
--10                            TooMuchAnnouncements
+- -10 ->  TooMuchAnnouncements

 ## Application Example